smaranjitghose/streamlit_course/Module 6/Module 6.md

 The sample data represents a week of fitness tracking with realistic values that demonstrate healthy activity levels and balanced metrics across different aspects of fitness monitoring.

 -   The `st.line_chart()` displays daily steps as a connected line, making it easy to spot trends and patterns in activity levels throughout the week.
-The line format clearly shows increases and decreases over time.
+The line format clearly shows increases and decreases over time. **Parameters include:**

+    -   `data`: The dataset to be plotted (e.g., a pandas DataFrame or Series).

+    -   `width`: Optional, the width of the chart in pixels.

+    -   `height`: Optional, the height of the chart in pixels.

+    -   `use_container_width`: Optional, whether to make the chart use the full width of the container (default is True).

 -   The `st.area_chart()` shows calorie burn with filled areas that emphasize the magnitude of daily energy expenditure.
-The filled area makes it easy to compare relative daily totals at a glance.
+The filled area makes it easy to compare relative daily totals at a glance. **Parameters include:**

+    -   `data`: The dataset to be plotted (pandas DataFrame or Series).

+    -   `width`: Optional chart width in pixels.

+    -   `height`: Optional chart height in pixels.

+    -   `use_container_width`: Optional, whether the chart should expand to container width.

 -   The `st.bar_chart()` displays workout sessions as discrete bars, perfect for comparing specific daily activity counts.
-Bar charts work well for categorical data like workout frequency.
+Bar charts work well for categorical data like workout frequency. **Parameters include:**

+    -   `data`: The dataset to plot as bars.

+    -   `width`: Optional chart width in pixels.

+    -   `height`: Optional chart height in pixels.

+    -   `use_container_width`: Optional, whether the chart should expand to container width.

 -   The `st.scatter_chart()` explores the relationship between sleep hours and calorie burn by plotting each day as a point.
-This helps identify whether better sleep correlates with higher activity levels.
+This helps identify whether better sleep correlates with higher activity levels. **Parameters include:**

+    -   `data`: The dataset to be plotted (pandas DataFrame).

+    -   `width`: Optional chart width in pixels.

+    -   `height`: Optional chart height in pixels.

+    -   `use_container_width`: Optional, whether the chart should expand to container width.

 -   The summary metrics provide key statistics that complement the visual analysis, giving users both graphical trends and numerical benchmarks for their fitness progress.

 ---